grafana/k6/Dependencies.md

 - github.com/andybalholm/cascadia - a dependency of `github.com/PuerkitoBio/goquery`
 - github.com/sirupsen/logrus - it's in maintenance mode and we want to remove it - also no update for a long time, but also no bugs.
 - github.com/spf13/afero - there are plans to be [replaced by io/fs](https://github.com/grafana/k6/issues/1079) and we don't need anything from it.
 We have already worked around some bugs so updating might break something
 - github.com/spf13/cobra - none of the newer features are particularly needed, but adds a bunch of new dependencies.
-Might want to replace it with https://github.com/muesli/coral
 - github.com/spf13/pflag - similar to above
 - gopkg.in/guregu/null.v3 - no new interesting features and we probably want to drop it in favor of [croconf](https://github.com/grafana/croconf)
 - gopkg.in/yaml.v3 - no new features wanted - actually used directly in only one place to output yaml to stdout.